First I squared up the table top and cleaned up the end grain with a Lie-Nielsen skewed angle block plane with nick

 I laid out the dovetail dados and defined the shoulders with an exacto knife and chisel, then used a crosscut saw and router plane to remove the waste.
 The first dovetail dado took 8 hours for a proper fit but the second one took just 4.
-Still sounds like a lot, but the dovetails are 25" long and 1.5" wide, so I didn't feel so bad.
+Still sounds like a lot,

 I followed the same technique as in the past, except I took Stephen Shepherd's advice and flipped the saw guide upside down.
 This way, you cut on the waste side at all times.
 It worked very well and it was no more difficult to hold the saw at the inverted angle.